Disk Evolution Study Through Imaging of Nearby Young Stars (DESTINYS): V721 CrA and BN CrA have wide and structured disks in polarised IR: Discussion

 BN\,CrA is more axisymmetric, thinner, wider, and less bright than V721\,CrA.
 It has a darker lane approximately at half of its radius, which suggests the presence of ring-like substructures in this disk.
-The high inclination and the lower brightness of BN\,CrA imply that the backside is almost undetected (due to the weak polarised backscattering), whereas the front side displays a moderate forward scattering peak.
+The high inclination and the lower brightness of BN\,CrA imply that the far side is almost undetected (due to the weak polarised backscattering), whereas the front side displays a moderate forward-scattering peak.